TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

         return false;
     }

-    // in case you would like to support only some files public function supports(SplFileInfo $file): bool
+    // in case you would like to support some specific files public function supports(SplFileInfo $file): bool
     {
         return true;
     }

-    // it is used to order all fixers before running them
+    // it's used to order all fixers before running them
     // `0` by default, higher value is first public function getPriority(): int
     {